How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Building the AIVC

-Virtual Instruments can be designed so that predictions are accompanied by estimates of model uncertainty \citep{mitra2019parameter, papamarkou2024position}.
+\looseness -1 Virtual Instruments can be designed so that predictions are accompanied by estimates of model uncertainty \citep{mitra2019parameter, papamarkou2024position}.
 Under a Bayesian formulation of its predictive function, the predictions made for cell perturbation outcomes could include an uncertainty score, either implicitly via inference, deep kernels~\citep{d2021stein, ober2021promises}, or through explicit estimation of the full posterior over model parameters \citep{karaletsos2020hierarchical, kapoor2022uncertainty}.
 Some practical approaches utilize model ensembles~\citep{lakshminarayanan2017simple} or conformal predictions~\citep{angelopoulos2021gentle}.
-By assigning specific confidence levels to its predictions, the AIVC could use active learning to guide experimental data collection \citep{huang_2023, hie2020leveraging} for expanding its UR.
-Alternatively, Bayesian optimization methods could be used to guide data generation with the goal of optimizing a desired biological property \citep{papamarkou2024position}.
+By assigning specific confidence levels to its predictions, the AIVC can call methods for computing the expected value of additional data or approximations referred to in machine learning as active learning, to guide experimental data collection \citep{huang_2023, hie2020leveraging} for expanding its UR.
+Alternatively, methods for computing the expected value of information could be used to guide data generation with the goal of optimizing a desired biological property \citep{papamarkou2024position}.
 Lastly, through its ability to conduct \emph{in silico} experiments and suggest additional informative experiments, the AIVC could become an integrative part of lab-in-the-loop schemes.
 This allows not only for a seamless experimental validation of its predictions, but also a sequence of experiments, predictions and generations of hypotheses that gradually improve our systematic understanding of molecular circuits that drive biological functions.